-A successful hit-and-run driver escapes the accident scene without being identified.
-When this occurs, it can be very difficult to later identify the driver or the car involved in the collision.
+The goal of a hit-and-run driver is to escape the accident scene without being identified.
+When that occurs, it can be very difficult to later identify the driver or the car involved in the collision.

-Sometimes a witness will get the at-fault driver's license plate number, or will pursue the at-fault driver until the driver either stops or reaches a destination to which the police may be summoned.
-Sometimes, due to the nature and extent of vehicle damage, a hit-and-run driver will be identified when he tries to have his car repaired.
+Sometimes a witness will record the at-fault driver's license plate number, or will pursue the at-fault driver until the driver either stops or reaches a destination to which the police may be summoned.
+Sometimes, due to the nature and extent of vehicle damage, hit-and-run driver may be identified when they try to have their vehicles repaired.
 In very serious cases, the police may use forensic examination techniques to search for blood, hair or tissue on cars matching the description of a hit-and-run vehicle.

 The problem of recovering damages from a hit-and-run driver are twofold: